Olga Korbut: Olympics

 At the 1972 Summer Olympics in Munich, Korbut's acrobatics and open high-level gymnastics brought her much fame.
-During the Olympics, Korbut was one of the favorites for the all-around after her dynamic performance in the team competition, however she missed her mount on bars three times and the title went to teammate Ludmilla Tourischeva.
-That said, Korbut won three gold medals for the balance beam, floor exercise, and team competitions.
-In one of the most controversial finishes of all time, she took a silver medal in the uneven bars.
-Korbut's first attempt at her uneven bars routine was marred by several mistakes which all but ended her chances of winning a gold medal in the all-around.
+During the Olympics, Korbut was one of the favorites for the all-around after her dynamic performance in the team competition; however, she missed her mount on bars three times, and the title went to teammate Ludmilla Tourischeva.

+She went on to win three gold medals for the balance beam, floor exercise, and team competitions.
+Korbut's first attempt at her uneven bars routine was marred by several mistakes, which all but ended her chances of winning a gold medal in the all-around.
 The next day, Korbut repeated the same routine in the event finals, although this time successfully.
 After the boards displayed a score of 9.8, the audience began to whistle and shout vulgar remarks at the judges in disapproval, believing her score to be too low.
-This carried on for several minutes but the judges refused to change their score.
+This carried on for several minutes, but the judges refused to change their score, and she finished with the silver medal.
+Later, Korbut said she considered it an example of unfair judging she had been subject to.

 "When Olga Korbut captured the world's imagination on her way to three gold medals at the 1972 Olympic Games in Munich, she pioneered the essence of modern gymnastics: enchanting artistry married seamlessly with breathtaking, daring acrobatics."